-During the year ended 31 December 2023, sales to the Group's five largest customers accounted for 31% of the total revenue for the year and sales to the Group's largest customer included therein amounted to 21%.
-Purchases from the Group's five largest suppliers accounted for 15% of the total purchases for the year and purchases from the Group's largest supplier included therein amounted to 5%.
+During the year under review, sales to the Group's five largest customers accounted for 31% of the total revenue for the year (including continuing operations and discontinued operations) and sales to the Group's largest customer included therein amounted to 20%.
+Purchases from the Group's five largest suppliers accounted for 15% of the total purchases for the year (including continuing operations and discontinued operations) and purchases from the Group's largest supplier included therein amounted to 5%.

-None of the Directors, their close associates or any shareholders (which to the knowledge of the Directors own more than 5% of the Company's issued shares) had any interest in the Group's five largest customers and suppliers.
+None of the Directors, their close associates or any shareholders (which to the knowledge of the Directors own more than 5% of the Company's issued shares (excluding treasury shares)) had any interest in the Group's five largest customers and suppliers.